CodeMaxx/Awesome-Terminal-Commands/README.md

 `ps -u <useraccount>` returns list of processes running on user account.<br>
 `ps -u <useraccount> | grep <Application>` - fetches all processes of "Application"

-The left most number returned by the `ps` command is called the Process ID (PID).
+The leftmost number returned by the `ps` command is called the Process ID (PID).
 A particular process can be terminated using `kill`

 `kill <PID>` - kills the process having PID as that entered.<br>